Santali language: Consonants

 In native words, the opposition between voiceless and voiced stops is neutralised in word-final position.
 A typical Munda feature is that word-final stops are "checked", i. e. glottalised and unreleased.

+Bodding (1929) noted that in the vowel space between an open syllable and a syllable that starts with a vowel, if both vowels are of the same height, approximant // is inserted in between cues of two low vowels, and // for mid-high and high vowels.

 Vowels

 Santali has eight oral and six nasal vowel phonemes.
 With the exception of /e o/, all oral vowels have a nasalized counterpart.